tumtumtum/Shaolinq/README.md

 using (var scope = new DataAccessScope())
 {
+	// Gets a reference to an object with a composite primary key without hitting the database

 	var book  =  model.Books.GetReference(new { Id = 100, PublisherName = "Penguin" });

 	book.Title = "Expert Shaolinq";

+	// Will throw if the book (above) does not exist on commit in a single trip to the database

 	await scope.CompleteAsync();
 }